 - Choose the type of redundancy for your storage account: Geo-Redundant, Locally Redundant, or Read-Access Geo-Redundant.

-See Azure Storage replication in Microsoft Azure documentation for a description of each redundancy option.
+See Azure Storage redundancy in Microsoft Azure documentation for a description of each redundancy option.

 - Click create.
 When the storage account is created, click close to return to Deployment Options.